munhyunsu/WallpaperManager/README.md

 ### The TODO feature
 - The wallpaper manager GUI version
-- The slideshow using downloaded images
-  - It can receive sleep time from user

 ### The contributed feature(or incoming)
 - None

 ## Version history

+### 171024: 1.1.1b
+- The slideshow using only downloaded images
+  - It can receive sleep time from user

 ### 171019: 1.1.1a
 - Compatitable to python 3.5.x